Replying to an issue should automatically add the user to the watchers list

 Different people/projects might operate on different setups.

-#18 Updated by Tobias Fischer about 1 year ago
+#18 Updated by Tobias Fischer over 1 year ago

 # And wrote in #2716-12: